The 5+ Best Motorcycle Tire Plug Kits We Tested This Year

 Pliers are essential.
 You need them to pull the nail, screw, or sharp object out of your tire.
 Trying to do this without pliers can be difficult and unsafe.
 Lube makes the repair smoother.
 You apply it to the reamer and insertion tool, which helps them slide into the rubber without a struggle.
 This reduces the effort needed for the repair.
 The valve tool lets you manage your tire’s air pressure, a critical part of any flat tire repair.
 These accessories are not just extras; they are fundamental features for a successful repair.
 They turn a basic kit into a reliable flat tire repair kit that gets you back on the road.

-Understanding Your Tubeless Tire Plug Kit
+Understanding Motorcycle Tubeless Tire Plug Kits and Repair Methods

-The Role of Rubber Cement
+The Role of Rubber Cement in Motorcycle Tire Repair Procedures

 I got a rear flat about 4 months ago and the two CO2 cartridges I had on hand were not enough.
 A fellow on a BMW GS stopped by to give me a hand.
 He had a bunch of cartridges, and I used 3 of his.
 It looks like for a Versys rear tire, each cartridge was good for about 7PSI.
 5 is a lot better.